dekuNukem/bob_cassette_rewinder/README.md

 With that, the **total cost per wash** is:

-0.62p + 0.018p = **0.638p**, or **1 US cent**!
+0.62p + 0.018p = **0.638p**, or **0.87 US cent**!

 We know from earlier that Bob Cassettes costs **48p (67c) per wash**.

-The cost saving is absolutely staggering, refilling it yourself is **75 times cheaper**!
+Therefore, refilling it yourself is more than **75 times cheaper**!
+The cost saving is absolutely staggering,

 What's more, the 5L detergent can last well over **3 years** of daily wash, while the rinse aid can last almost **12 years**!
-Over those time you would have spent £2088 on Bob cassettes, and who knows if the manufacture will even be around then.
+Over those time you would have spent £2088 on Bob cassettes, and who knows if they will even be around then.

 ----

-Of course, this calculation really is the best-case scenario, it didn't account for shipping of the bulk detergents, and they might go bad before all gets used up.
+Of course, this calculation really is the best-case scenario, it didn't account for shipping of the detergents, and they might go bad before all gets used up.
 But even considering those possibilities, 1 to 2p per wash should be easily achievable, which is still almost 30 times cheaper.
 It's a no brainer to refill your Bob Cassette if you can.

 ## Testing it Out